otrv4/otrv4/otrv4.md

 ## Security Properties

-In an OTRv4 conversation, both sides can verify the identity of the other participant but cannot transfer this knowledge to a third party.
+OTRv4 does not take advantage of quantum resistant algorithms for several reasons.
+It aims to be easy to implement in today's environments within a year.
+Current quantum resistant algorithms and their respective implementations are not ready enough to fit in that time frame.
+As a result, the protections mentioned in the following paragraphs only apply to non-quantum adversaries.
+The only exception is the usage of a "mix key" to provide some post-conversation transcript protection against potential weaknesses with elliptic curves and the early arrival of quantum computers.

-Once an OTRv4 channel has been created, all messages transmitted through this channel are confidential and their integrity is protected.
+In the DAKE, although access to one of the participant's private keys is required for authentication, both participants can deny having used their private, long term keys in this process.
+An external cryptographic expert will be able to prove that one person between the two used their long term private key for the authentication, but they will not be able to identify whose key was used.

-If key material has been compromised, previous messages are protected.
-In this case, future messages are protected in future ratchets only.
+Once an OTRv4 channel has been created with the DAKE, all data messages transmitted through this channel are confidential and their integrity to the participants is protected.
+In addition, the MAC keys used to validate each message are revealed.
+This allows for forgeability of the data messages and consequent deniability of their contents.

-Both parties can deny that they have participated in a conversation.
-They can also deny having sent any of the exchanged messages in the conversation.
-The respective party can be certain of the authenticity of the messages but cannot transfer this knowledge to someone else.
+If key material for a particular data message is compromised, previous messages are protected.
+Future messages are protected by the Diffie-Hellman and Elliptic Curve Diffie-Hellman ratchets.

 ## Notation and parameters